otrv4/otrv4/architecture-decisions/001-security-level.md

 vulnerable to cache-collision timing attacks [\[6]\](#references).
 This is all defined in [\[7\]](#references).

-We chose to use the modified version of Chacha20 as defined in [\[7\]](#references), it is more widely adopted.
-In OTRv4, therefore, we used the following parameters: 20 rounds, a 256-bit key, and a 32-bit block count.
-As we are using a unique message key for each encrypted message, we can use a constant nonce set to 0.
+We chose to use the modified version of ChaCha20 as defined in [\[7\]](#references) because it is more widely adopted.
+In OTRv4, therefore, we used the following parameters: 20 rounds, a 256-bit key, a 96-bit nonce and a 32-bit block count, in comparison with the original ChaCha20 that has a 64-bit nonce and a 64-bit block count.
+As we are using a unique message key for each encrypted message, we can use a constant nonce of 96-bit set to 0.
 With this, it will remain true that `nonce, key` pairs are never reused for different messages.

 The protocol uses SHAKE-256 as the hash function, as it gives a 256-bit security if the output is 64 bytes, and 128 if the output is 32 bytes.
 We only use